About USC Gould

 - In April of their spring semester, first-year students will have the opportunity to sign up for a Qualifying Round, which will be judged by Executive Board members and the participants of the Hale Moot Court Honors Program.
 The Qualifying Rounds will take place after all first-year students have completed the oral argument portion of their Legal Research, Writing, and Advocacy class.

-NOTE: Transfer students will have the opportunity to try out during a Qualifying Round to be held before the start of their second year at USC Law.
+NOTE: Transfer students will have the opportunity to try out during a Qualifying Round to be held before the start of their second year at USC Gould School of Law.

 - The Qualifying Round will be based on the same fact pattern, issues, and case law that the first-year students have argued in the oral argument portion of their Legal Writing, Research, and Advocacy class.